TheNetworkGuy/netbox-zabbix-sync/README.md

 # NetBox to Zabbix synchronization

 A script to create, update and delete Zabbix hosts using NetBox device objects.
+Currently compatible with Zabbix 7.0.
+Zabbix 7.2 is unfortunately not supported and will result in the script failing.

 ## Installation via Docker